 2001–2005

-During her doctoral studies at Case Western Reserve University (2001–2005), Professor Guo also served as a Graduate Research Assistant in the School of Nursing, where she was deeply involved in multiple nursing science research projects and accumulated extensive experience in quantitative research and clinical trial design.
-After completing her doctorate, Professor Guo immediately joined the School of Nursing and the School of Occupational and Environmental Health at the University of British Columbia (UBC) in Canada as a postdoctoral research fellow (2005–2007), further strengthening her expertise in environmental health, epidemiology, and interdisciplinary nursing research.
-This period of international academic training not only gave Professor Guo a rigorous research mindset, but also laid an indispensable foundation for her later leadership in multiple NSTC-funded large-scale research projects, publication of high-impact international journal articles, and the promotion of academic collaboration among Taiwan, the United States, and Canada.
+During her doctoral studies at Case Western Reserve University (2001–2005), Professor Guo also served as a Graduate Research Assistant in the School of Nursing.
+In this role, she was actively involved in multiple nursing science research projects and gained extensive experience in quantitative research and clinical trial design.
+After completing her doctorate, Professor Guo immediately joined the School of Nursing and the School of Occupational and Environmental Health at the University of British Columbia (UBC) in Canada as a postdoctoral research fellow (2005–2007).
+This appointment further strengthened her expertise in environmental health, epidemiology, and interdisciplinary nursing research.
+This period of international academic training not only helped Professor Guo develop a rigorous research mindset but also laid an indispensable foundation for her later leadership of multiple NSTC-funded large-scale research projects, publication of high-impact articles in international journals, and promotion of academic collaboration among Taiwan, the United States, and Canada.

 Academic Experience